Sore bums on the bike, a classic yes, but avoidable!

 Choosing the right bike saddle isn't just a question of aesthetics or price, it's above all a question of well-being and efficiency.
 The ideal saddle varies from person to person, because every cyclist has a unique morphology.
 Here's how to make the right choice.

-Height and inclination: the essential adjustments
+### Height and inclination: the essential adjustments

 An ill-fitting saddle can be the main source of your discomfort.

-The postural study: for a tailor-made fit
+### The postural study: For a tailor-made fit

 Investing in a postural study by a specialist can transform your cycling experience.
 This personalized analysis enables your bike to be perfectly adjusted to your body, reducing the risk of pain and increasing your performance.

-Good to know: A well-tuned saddle is crucial, but don't forget about compatibility with your riding style.
+**Good to know :** A well-tuned saddle is crucial, but don't forget about compatibility with your riding style.
 Saddles vary according to the type of bike (road, mountain bike, electric) and the intensity of use.

-Choosing cycling shorts: comfort and performance
+## The choice of cycling shorts: Comfort and performance

-Maintain your cycling shorts to extend their life
+### Care for your cycling shorts to extend their life

 Most frequent symptoms & types of color